iam-rahul-sah/GitTutorials/README.md

 - A pull request invites reviewers to provide feedback before merging
 - Contributing code to other repositories

-**Fork**
+**Fork**:
 A fork is a personal copy of a git repository.
-By creating a "fork" of the original repository, where you can make changes, and then you can suggest those changes to be included via pull request to the main repository.
+By creating a "fork" of the original repository, you can make changes, and then you can suggest those changes to be included via pull request to the main repository.

 **--set-upstream flag**